 Stainless steel is pretty resistant to scratches, dings, and corrosion.
 Most stainless steel pots and pans can go into the dishwasher.
 When properly cared for, it will last you for years!

-You’ll still need to use a little bit of oil, but high-quality stainless steel cleans easily.
+You’ll still need to use a little bit of oil, but high-quality stainless steel generally cleans easily.

 Cons of stainless steel:

 High-quality stainless steel cookware is an investment that can reach almost $1k.
 You can choose mid-range sets for a few hundred dollars–just keep in mind that you get what you pay for, and high-quality stainless steel will be safer and more durable.